 - Keeping Audience Retention High: The longer the videos are viewed, the more relevant the video becomes from YouTube’s point of view.

 The YouTube algorithm is based on artificial intelligence and aims to provide users with the best possible content.
 This is the goal you should have in mind in order to promote a successful YouTube SEO.
 If you concentrate on all the points and get an understanding of the stimuli for the YouTube algorithm, you have a very good starting situation.
-Those who especially get a high click rate and viewer retention will be able to achieve a high ranking in YouTube SEO.
+Those who especially get a high click rate and viewer retention will be able to achieve a high ranking in YouTube video SEO.

 Good luck!
 Let’s climb to the top of the ranking!